 "Hmm, please continue."

 "Yes, sir.
 Well at this time we realized we weren't going to be able to get passed it and so we had a choice to make.
 Some of the wards were only disabled while we were physically holding them back with our own magic; once we left they would be reactivated.
-It took two of us to hold them off, so only one of us would be able to go in and as it stood, they would be unarmed.
-Agent Nicholl's was the only experience curse-breaker that we had left, and Agent McKinnon couldn't leave Johansen so the decision was a simple one.
+It took two of us to hold them off, so only one of us would be able to go in and, as it stood, they would be unarmed.
+Agent Nicholl was the only experienced breaker that we had left, and Agent McKinnon couldn't leave Johansen so the decision was simple.
 When McKinnon found out what I was going to do, he tried to stop me, but I'd already dropped my wand and was inside the building's protection.
-He tried to come after me but with only Nicholl left battling the wards, she lost power quickly and most reaffirmed themselves."
+He tried to come after me but with only Nicholl left battling the wards, she lost power quickly and most reestablished themselves."

 "I was thinking a lot about my training, about working with Alastor Moody in defensive combat.
-He always made a special point to remind us that witches and wizards too often become conditioned to believing that their only weapon or protection is in their wand.
-It is the mind, the body and the will to survive that protect us, and my heart was pounding with the will to come out of this alive with my friend and partner.
-If I couldn't make a difference in freeing him, I was thinking that maybe I would be able to catch where they would take him, or even apprehend one of the Death Eaters.
+He always made a special point to remind us that witches and wizards too often become conditioned to believing that their only weapon or protection is their wand.
+He'd constantly remind me that it is the mind, the body, and the will to survive that protect us, and my heart was pounding with the will to come out of this alive with my friend and partner.
+I thought that even if I couldn't free him maybe I would be able to catch where they went, or even apprehend one of the Death Eaters.
 I was thinking that while there was breath in my body I could do something, anything."

-"They figured they'd had us pretty badly beaten and that we wouldn't be able to get through their protective enchantments, which was very nearly correct, so as far as guards go, the outside was quiet.
-I decided to go around the now still house and find a subtler way to get in other than the front door.
-The back was cluttered with overgrowth and a derelict fence that I had to climb over, but otherwise my path was clear.
-The back door was locked with magic and I wasn't going to be able to get through it without alerting the whole house to my presence.
-For a short while I nearly succumbed to misery as I thought I had failed, but a crack of light coming from the second floor caught my attention.
-I looked up through the spaces between the wooded planks that made up the balcony above me and I saw that the door leading out to it was left unlocked and open.
-The faint smell of cigarettes told me that someone had probably been up there smoking recently and was potentially still nearby on the inside.
+"They figured they'd had us pretty badly beaten, and they weren't too far off the mark.
+If I hadn't pushed, I'm sure we would have already retreated by then.
+This actually worked to my benefit because as far as guards on the outside went, it was quiet.
+I decided to go around the back of house through the trees and find a subtler way in other than the front door.
+The back was completely cluttered with overgrowth and a derelict fence that I had to climb over, but once over my path was clear.
+The back door was locked with magic and I wasn't able to get through it without alerting the whole house to my presence.
+For a short while I nearly succumbed to defeat as I thought I'd surely failed, but a crack of light coming from the second floor caught my attention.
+I looked up through the spaces between the wooded planks that made up the balcony above me and saw that the door leading out to it.
+The smell of cigarette smoke told me that someone had been up there recently and was potentially still nearby on the inside.
 I used a window's ledge to give me a step up so that I could reach the bottom of the railing's spindles.
-With some improvised manoeuvring on my part, I finally managed to hoist myself up to the second story.
-I quickly climbed over the rail and pressed myself against the wall beside the open door so as not to be seen by anyone looking out.
-I waited like a statue in the shadows for any sound from inside before I chanced a glance through the open crack.
+With some improvised maneuvering on my part, I managed to hoist myself up to the second story.
+I quickly climbed over the rail and pressed myself against the wall beside the glass door so as not to be seen by anyone looking out.
+I waited in absolute stillness in the shadows for any sound from inside before I chanced a glance through to the inside.
 A man of about forty was leaning against the far wall twirling his wand in the air.
 His mask was off but I didn't recognize him.
-He looked mostly bored and inattentive or else he would have noticed the door opening a little further."
+He looked bored and inattentive or else he would have noticed the door opening."

 "And how did you get passed him if he had his wand on him?"

 "Well, I..."
 Ginny tired her very hardest, but still she blushed.
-"Itookoffmyshirt," she explained as quickly as possible.
+This was a part of the tale she had not told a soul, not even her best friend Luna.
+"Itookoffmytop," she blurted as quickly as possible.

 Scrimgeour stared at her perplexed for a long minute.
 "Excuse me?"